How much is enough super?

 These standard retirement calculations are based on budgets modelled for a 70 year old living on her own, and for a couple (both aged 70).
 The budgets include food, health, transportation, communication and energy spending, as well as ordinary expenses such as internet access, health insurance, quality clothing, club membership and owning a car.
 The full break down of these estimates is available on the ASFA website.

 Each quarter, ASFA releases new figures to allow for moving living costs.

-The overall benchmarked costs of retirement for retirees increased about 0.4% this quarter, which was the same as the reported increase in the Consumer Price Index (CPI) for the June quarter.
-Automotive fuel (up 5.9%) and medical and hospital services (up 4.2%) were the most significant prices increases for the quarter.
+The overall benchmarked costs of retirement for retirees increased about 0.8% this quarter, which was a little more than the reported increase in the Consumer Price Index (CPI) for the quarter (0.5%).
+Domestic holiday travel and accommodation, and automotive fuels were the most significant prices increases for the quarter.